inspircd/docs/docs/2/modules/dnsbl.md

 #### `<dnsbl>`

-The `<dnsbl>` tag defines an DNSBL to check connecting users against.
+The `<dnsbl>` tag defines a DNSBL to check connecting users against.
 This tag can be defined as many times as required.

 Name     | Type      | Default Value                 | Description
 -------- | --------- | ----------------------------- | -----------